What do these acronyms mean?

 which you need powerful graphical drawing tools.
 From a drawing perspective only, ME, CE,

-Architecture, etc. applications have much more stringent drawing requirements than are
+Aerospace, Nuclear, Architecture, etc. applications have much more stringent drawing requirements than are

 those for EE.
 EE applications, on the other hand, need to understand connectivity.
 With